Rahul-Raj1/EduBot_AI/README.md

 - Build a CSV-driven question-answering system.
 - Use semantic retrieval instead of exact keyword matching.
+- Provide understanding of follow-up using context memory.
 - Provide a fallback when relevance is insufficient.
 - Provide chat history and suggested questions.
 - Provide a clean interface suitable for future web integration.